 One goal I have for myself each year is to make or grow more food from scratch and buy less in a box from the grocery store.
 I love the independence that comes with crossing off one more item from our grocery list.
 My husband covers the handyman territory, with trips to Home Depot replacing calls to Mr. Fix It.

-Chicken broth, frozen produce, fresh kale, artisan bread,ricotta cheese, roasted chickens, cocoa brownies, dried fruit, homegrown garlic, and homemade ice cream are a few of the things I’ve added to my domestic toolbelt in the last five years.
+Chicken broth, frozen produce, fresh kale, artisan bread, ricotta cheese, roasted chickens, cocoa brownies, dried fruit, homegrown garlic, and homemade ice cream are a few of the things I’ve added to my domestic toolbelt in the last several years.

 Now all of these things rarely, if ever, find their way onto my grocery shopping lists.
 See!
 I told you it was exciting.